Underlying Asset Meaning

 Currency is defined as the instrument of monetary exchange replacing the traditional barter system wherein such medium is broadly acceptable in the specific country.
 Different countries may have different currencies.
 The most common and popular acceptable currency globally is the United States dollar; many countries have performed dollarizationDollarizationDollarization is the colloquial term for currency substitution, in which a country, either officially or unofficially, either fully or partially accepts a foreign currency as its legal tender for the purpose of enhancing currency stability and reducing the costs of maintaining its own currency. to meet their currency requirement equivalent to global standards.

 #6 – Commodities

-The commodity is defined as the instrument which is employed in business and commerce-related activities.
-These items are input for general commerce and production of business activities.
-Gold and silver are the most popular commodities that are traded over the commodities market.
+The commodity is defined as the instrument that is employed in business and commerce-related activities.
+These items are input for general commerce and the production of business activities.
+Gold and silver are the most popular commodities traded in the commodities market.

-- The underlying asset for the put option here is the stock A from which put option is innovated and derived.
+The underlying asset for the put option here is the stock A from which the put option is innovated and derived.

 Example #2 – Practical Application

 Gold is a commodityCommodityA commodity refers to a good convertible into another product or service of more value through trade and commerce activities.
 It serves as an input or raw material for the manufacturing and production units. that is a very popular instrument that can be used both for hedging purposes as well as for investment.
 The gold can curb the rising levels of inflations and hence curb any potential loss in the value of US dollars.

 The dollar holds the title of being an acceptable global currency.